-All of our investment activity is supported by our dedicated Investment Office and Responsibility Office, both of which report directly to our CEO in order to provide independence from the investment process.
+All of our investment activity is supported by our dedicated Responsibility Office who coordinate and support the integration of our responsibility approach and activities.
+The Investment Office is responsible for the daily oversight of market risk as well as oversight of the underlying portfolio managers' adherence to their pre-defined/client-agreed investment processes across all funds in scope of this policy with the exception of our infrastructure, private equity and those investment portfolios managed by HFMIL where discretionary investment management has been delegated to Federated Investment Counseling and/or Federated Global Investment Management.
+Both the Responsibility Office and the Investment Office report directly to our CEO in order to provide independence from the investment process.
 The Investment Office provides a robust and transparent risk framework.
 On a look back, real time, and forward-looking basis the team actively monitors fund risk and helps to deliver sustainable risk-adjusted alpha, while acting as an early warning system to identify potential problem areas.
 It has overall responsibility for the consistency of performance and thus ensures that investment teams stay true to their processes, including oversight of ESG and engagement integration.